NaeemBolchhi/torrentbd-theme-engine/README.md

 ## Uninstall

 Simply disable to remove the script from the dashboard of your script manager.
-If you don't understand how that works, uninstall the TamperMonkey extension instead.
+If you don't understand how that works, uninstall the Tampermonkey extension instead.

 ## Useful Links